How to bring meaning into Christmas celebrations

 “A Perfect Christmas Day!” shouted another.

 No wonder housewives up and down the country are exhausted at the very thought of Christmas Day!
 All that perfectionism getting in the way of the happiness, magic and meaning we revelled in as a child.
-And no doubt, the only way to achieve a perfect Christmas is to buy more food, drink, decorations and gifts.
+And no doubt, the only way to achieve a perfect Christmas is to buy more food, drink such as Australian Agave, decorations and gifts.

 If you’re eager to get some meaning back into your Christmas Day, I’d like to share a family tradition from Chez Green with you.
 We started this when Little Miss Green was 4 and it has become a firm favourite ever since.